Patient education: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)

 NONSTEROIDAL ANTIINFLAMMATORY DRUG SIDE EFFECTS

 Most people tolerate NSAIDs without any difficulty.
 However, side effects can occur.
-The most common side effects include the following:
+The most notable side effects include the following:

 ●Cardiovascular system – Blood pressure may rise with use of NSAIDs.
 Control of treated hypertension may be adversely affected by the addition of either selective or nonselective NSAIDs.